 Microservices architecture adoption has moved beyond use in the largest of cloud enterprises to applications of all sizes.
-Whether you are an early adopter – or you’re just now weighing your options — Kyle Davis, Head of Developer Advocacy, and Loris Cro, Developer Advocacy Manager at Redis Labs, authors of Redis Microservices for Dummies, share their views on the state of microservices and what developers need to consider before transitioning from monolithic architecture.
+Whether you are an early adopter – or you’re just now weighing your options — Kyle Davis, Head of Developer Advocacy, and Loris Cro, Developer Advocacy Manager at Redis, authors of Redis Microservices for Dummies, share their views on the state of microservices and what developers need to consider before transitioning from monolithic architecture.

 How are microservices evolving after the first wave of adopters have had them in production?